linyangs/MaxMin-L2-SVC-NCH/README.md

 Please uploa the data set in function load_data according to your needs.

 SVM Model
 The SVM model is implemented in the SVMProj class (implemented in utils/SVMProj.py).
-This class contains methods for training, prediction, and evaluating the SVM model.
+The main function contains methods for training and testing the model.